F5 Distributed Cloud > F5 Distributed Cloud: Foundations of Delivery & Security Source | Edit on

 Lab 1: Deploying F5 Distributed Cloud Proxy Services to Securely Deliver a Public Endpoint¶

-This lab will focus on the deployment and security of an existing hosted application using F5 Distributed Cloud Platform and Services.
-This lab will be deployed in a SaaS only configuration with no on-premises (public or private cloud) elements.
-All configuration will be made via the F5 Distributed Cloud Console and within the F5 Distributed Cloud Global Network services architecture.
+This lab focuses on the deployment and security of an existing hosted application using F5 XC Platform and Services.
+This lab will be deployed in a SaaS-only configuration with no on-premises (public or private datacenter) elements.
+All configuration will be made via the F5 XC Console.

 For the tasks that follow, you should have already noted your individual namespace.
-If you failed to note it, return to the Introduction section of this lab, follow the instructions provided and note your namespace accordingly.
-The Delegated Domain and the F5 Distributed Cloud Tenant are listed below for your convenience as they will be the same for all lab attendees.
+If you failed to note it, return to the Introduction section of this lab, and follow the instructions provided and note your namespace accordingly.
+The DNS Domain and the F5 XC Tenant are listed below for your convenience as they will be the same for all lab attendees.

 F5 Distributed Cloud Tenant: https://f5-xc-lab-sec.console.ves.volterra.io